imaksimova/webdevelop.pro/content/services/cto-as-a-service.md

 ---
 title: "Cto as a Service"
-date: 2022-03-24
+date: 2020-03-26
 draft: false
-description: "A CTO’s role is very important in any company"
+subTitle: A CTO’s role is very important in any company
+description: >
+  A CTO or a Chief Technical Officer is the person responsible for the technological side of a business or a project.
+A CTO is in charge of managing software development projects, technological partners, strategic innovation, IT support, managing and mentoring the development team and other matters that require technical expertise.
 postTitle: CTO as a Service
 captions: [Outside Technical Consultant, Organize Workflow, Manage Dev Team, Improve Infrastructure]
 postDescription: >